Hi-Folks/data-block/README.md

 ## Validating Data 🆕

 You can validate the data in the Block object with JSON schema.
-JSON Schema is a vocabulary that you can use to annotate and validate JSON documents.
+JSON Schema is a vocabulary used to annotate and validate JSON documents.

-> Mre info about JSON Schema: https://json-schema.org/learn/getting-started-step-by-step
+> More info about JSON Schema: https://json-schema.org/learn/getting-started-step-by-step

-If you need a "common schema", you can find some schemas here: https://www.schemastore.org/json/ For example:
+If you need some common/popular schemas, you can find some schemas here: https://www.schemastore.org/json/ For example:

 - Schema for validating the `composer.json` file: https://getcomposer.org/schema.json
 - Schema for validating the GitHub Actions workflows: https://json.schemastore.org/github-workflow.json